 No, Italian is not a course requirement.
 In fact, our TEFL course requires that you speak only English while giving your practice lessons to ensure a feeling of immersion for the students and to increase their overall exposure to English.
 If you do speak Italian, it is a valuable skill in the classroom because it allows you to understand and anticipate your students’ mistakes.

 I am already qualified, will you help me find a job?

-If you have not taken the course with us, unfortunately we cannot help you as it would be unfair to those who receive their certificates with us.
+If you have not taken the course with us, unfortunately, we cannot help you as it would be unfair to those who receive their certificates with us.
 For this reason, we only provide job guidance for our own trainees.

 Where can I teach with my TESOL certificate?

-In Italy, you can teach in any private institutions, such as language schools, bilingual schools and international colleges.
-At language schools you will mainly teach adults, but you can be required to teach children and teenagers as well.
-In that case our Teaching Young Learners Course might be interesting to you.
+In Italy, you can teach in any private institutions, such as language schools, bilingual schools, and international colleges.
+At language schools, you will mainly teach adults, but you can be required to teach children and teenagers as well.
+In that case, our Teaching Young Learners Course might be interesting to you.
 In addition, you can work as an in-company teacher and there´s a big market for private classes.
 You cannot, however, teach in the public schools in Italy.
-This is because the selection process for teachers is carried out by the state and requires a university degree as well as passing of a state exam.
+This is because the selection process for teachers is carried out by the state and requires a university degree as well as the passing of a state exam.
 If you are looking outside of Italy for work, always check the requirements for public education employment.